-- To add a new To Do item, select the left soft key [New] in the Task enquiry screen. - 2.
-Input Due Date, Note, Priority and Status information for the new Task - Press the left soft key [Save] to save the Task item
+To add a New Task

-The following [Options] are available in the Task list.
+- 1. From the standby screen, touch , im, and select Tasks. - 2.
+Touch New Task. - Input Due Date, Note and Priority for the new Task. - 4.
+Touch Save to save the Task item.

-- Mark 'Complete': Allows you to change the status of the selected task as Completed. - ▶ Edit: Allows you to edit a saved task. - ▶ Delete: Deletes the selected task. - Selective Delete: Allows you to delete All Completed/All Past Tasks selectively. - Send Task Via: Enables the selected task to be sent via Text Message/Multimedia Message/Bluetooth®.
+The following options are available by pressing in the main Tasks menu:

-- Select Multiple: Allows you to select multiple Tasks. - ➤ View Calendar: The calendar pop-up window will display, from there you will be able to create New Tasks
+- New Task: Allows you to create a new task. - Delete: Allows you to delete any tasks created. - Send Task Via: Allows you to send tasks via Text Message, Multimedia Message, and Bluetooth. - Sort By: Allows you to sort tasks by Date, Status, and Priority. - View Calendar: The calendar window will display, from there you will be able to create New Tasks.

-Stop Watch (Menu .6.9)
+Stopwatch

 This menu allows you to record the elapsed time of an event.
-The duration of an individual lap time (up to 20 times) and the total time can also be displayed.
+The duration of an individual lap time (up to 99 times) and the total time can also be displayed.